 Step 1 -

 To be eligible for a rebate, you must have a DPUC Approved Installer install your system.
-See a list of DPUC Approved Installers (PDF).
+See a list of DPUC Approved Installers.

 Step 2 -

 Select the system you want to install.
 Your contractor will help you select the right manufacturer and model for your needs.
 Before purchasing a system, read the program application and requirements carefully.
-Download the application form:
+Download the application form now or from your utility's website:

 Step 3 -